dennisheperol/remotepair/README.md

 # Remote pair exercise
 ## Exercise
 ### Situation
-It is almost Valentine's day.
-To make sure everybody finds their true love we created a dating application.
+To make sure nobody has to stay alone during those difficult times, the Belgian government has decided to create a dating app.

-But their are still some essential features missing that you have to implement.
+But there are still some essential features missing which you have to implement.

 ### Stories
+1. Add functionality to block users after we matched with them.
-1. Right now you are matched with a random person, make sure you can put in some preferences about age, sex and personality in a new screen.
+2. Right now you are matched with a random person, make sure you can put in some preferences about age, sex and personality in a new screen.
-2. We can match with other users, but we can't message them yet.
+3. We can match with other users, but we can't message them yet.
 Implement some functionality to send messages to users we matched with.
 They don't have to reply back.
-3. Add functionality to block users after we matched with them.

 ## How does it work?
 ### Application